Westbrook's triple-double leads Thunder past Lakers, 110-93 - News 12 Now

 TIP-INS

-Lakers: Shot 2 of 12 on 3-pointers in the first quarter and 7 of 35 overall. … Committed six turnovers in the first half and 13 overall. … Julius Randle had 13 points and 11 rebounds.
+Lakers: F Corey Brewer, obtained in the deal that sent Williams to Houston, scored two points in four minutes. … Julius Randle had 13 points and 11 rebounds. … Los Angeles shot 2 of 12 on 3-pointers in the first quarter and 7 of 35 overall.

-Thunder: Abrines got his first career start in place of Victor Oladipo, who sat out with back spasms. … Gibson entered with 3:47 left in the first quarter.
+Thunder: Starting shooting guard Victor Oladipo sat out with back spasms. … Gibson entered with 3:47 left in the first quarter.
 McDermott entered with 2:54 to go in the first. … F Enes Kanter returned after missing the previous nine games with a broken forearm.
 He finished with four points on 2-for-12 shooting.

 UP NEXT